simonmichael/hledger/hledger/hledger.m4.md

 ### `end aliases`

-You can clear (forget) all currently defined aliases with the `end aliases` directive:
+You can clear (forget) all currently defined aliases (seen in the journal so far, or defined on the command line) with this directive:

 ```journal
 end aliases